 Timing

 According to CM 2023 (and previous reports), “The child fatality count in this report reflects the federal fiscal year (FFY) in which the deaths are determined as due to maltreatment.
 The year in which a determination is made may be different from the year in which the child died.”
-The authors go on to explain explain that It may take more than a year to find out about a fatality, gather the evidence (such as autopsy results and police investigations) to determine whether it was due to maltreatment, and then make the determination.
+The authors go on to explain that it may take more than a year to find out about a fatality, gather the evidence (such as autopsy results and police investigations) to determine whether it was due to maltreatment, and then make the determination.
 Alabama, for example, explained in its commentary that the deaths reported in a given year may have occurred up to five years before.

 To add to the uncertainty around timing, the writers of CM 2023 are not exactly correct when they state that all states report on the fatalities determined in the reporting year.
 In their annual submissions to NCANDS, several states add fatalities for the previous year, implying that their practice is to report on fatalities that occurred in a specific time period, not those determined in the applicable year.
 Four states revised their number of 2022 fatalities in their submissions to CM2023.
 This suggests that their 2023 reports are in turn incomplete and will be revised in succeeding years.
 California, for example, explained that: